-New Zealand-born, South London-based, regularly working all over the world, Kerry Brown is one of the world’s leading unit photographers.
+New Zealand-born, South London-based, Kerry Brown is one of the world’s leading unit photographers.
 Kerry has worked on a great variety of international films over the last 18-years.
-These include the Ridley Scott epics Robin Hood and Prometheus, The Proposition, An Education, Bel Ami and Dustin Hoffman’s forthcoming directorial debut, Quartet, He’s just recently finished work on Martin Scorsese’s Silence.
+These include Ridley Scott’s Prometheus and Exodus, The Proposition, An Education, A Most Wanted Man and Dustin Hoffman’s directorial debut, Quartet, He’s just recently finished work on Martin Scorsese’s Silence.

 Kerry’s introduction to the world of photography came about as a teenage pro’ skateboarder.
 He started photographing his teammates and it wasn’t long before his work was being published in American Skateboarder Magazine.
 Kerry then began to focus on photography as a career and he started documenting Auckland’s young fashion designers and post-punk music scene.
 Covering local then international bands found Kerry shooting the likes of U2, Nick Cave and Siouxsie & the Banshees for the cover of Rip it Up, New Zealand’s Rolling Stone.

 “I’ve had a camera in my hand all my working life,” says Kerry.
 “I believe my key strength is my diversity – I’ve worked in music, fashion, advertising, documentaries and feature films – and every picture I take is informed by these varied experiences.
 To me, whatever I’m photographing, it’s all about finding that iconic image, searching for and capturing the decisive moment.
 I take photographs that capture an actor’s performance and tell stories.”